Evolution of the $\gamma$-ray strength function in neodymium isotopes: Spin distributions of the applied reactions

 The intensities in the ground-state band fade exponentially with spin, and the highest transition found was the $10^+ \rightarrow 8^+$ 468.9-keV $\gamma$-ray line.
 Assuming that this $10^+$ level also collects the decay from higher spins, we fit the sidefeeding spin distribution to Eq.~(\ref{eq:spindist}) with the spin cutoff parameter as a free parameter.
 The fit result for the experimental data is shown in Fig.~\ref{fig:spindistribution}(a), with $\sigma_{\rm exp}=2.9(2)$.
 For comparison, also the intrinsic spin distribution with $\sigma_{\rm tot}=6.2$ is displayed as a solid curve.

-The two spin distributions $g(S_n,J)_{\rm{tot}}$ and $g(S_n,J)_{\rm{exp}}$ of Fig.~\ref{fig:spindistribution}(a) are normalized to unity.
-However, with the assumption that there are no spin reduction for the lowest spins, we find the level density reduction factor by
+The two spin distributions $g(S_n,J)_{tot}$ and $g(S_n,J)_{exp}$ of Fig.~\ref{fig:spindistribution}(a) are normalized to unity by integrating Eq.~(\ref{eq:spindist})) for all $J$.
+However, with the assumption that there is no spin reduction for the lowest spin, \textit{i.e.}, $J = 0$ for $^{150}$Nd, we find the level-density reduction factor by